[Updated 27 October 2018]

 So while the kettle was boiling for my first coffee of the day, I knocked up one of these super-quick Low-Carb Blueberry Microwave Mug Muffins to take with me.
 The night before, I’d even put all the dry ingredients ready for the morning in a mug (well, a tea cup actually, as they’re more muffin-shaped, but it just doesn’t have the same fabulous alliteration for the recipe title does it?!).

 If you’re sticking to a super-low carb count, then the blueberries in this recipe are optional.
-Personally I prefer to include them as it makes this muffin seem more like a traditional one.
+Personally I prefer to include them, as it makes this muffin seem more like a traditional one.
 But you could omit the blueberries if you prefer – and I do that sometimes anyway, if I don’t happen to have any kicking around.
 Or you could try substituting them with lower-carb raspberries (I haven’t tried this yet, but in principle I don’t see why it wouldn’t work.
-Please do share with us here if you give it a try!).
+Please do let me know if you give it a try!).

 This muffin recipe uses a little whey protein powder as one of the flour-substitutes in the ingredients.
 Since I like to include blueberries in the muffins, I usually choose to use blueberry flavour whey protein.
 But you could try using a different flavour that would go with blueberry, or whatever berries you are choosing to use, e.g. vanilla.
-And if you don’t include any berries, then that gives you freedom to be far more adventurous with the whey protein flavour that you pick e.g. if you buy online from MyProtein, who do a vast range of exotic flavours – e.g. sticky toffee pudding!
+And if you don’t include any berries, then that gives you freedom to be far more adventurous with the whey protein flavour that you pick e.g. MyProtein, which happens to be the brand I’m currently using, do a vast range of exotic flavours, such as sticky toffee pudding!

 You could also try using plain whey protein instead of a flavoured one.
 Or if you wish to avoid dairy, you could try substituting a plant-based protein powder such as soya or hemp.
-I haven’t tried these options myself yet, but if you do, then you would need to sweeten your muffin mixture with whichever low-carb sugar alternative is your favourite, as the flavoured powders already contain Sucralose, which I find is all the sweetness you need.
-My go-to sugar substitute is erythritol, by the way
+I haven’t tried these options myself yet.
+But if you do, then you would need to sweeten your muffin mixture with whichever low-carb sugar alternative is your favourite, as the flavoured powders already contain sweetener, which I find is enough for me.
+My go-to sugar substitute is erythritol, by the way.
+Or you could use xylitol (but remember it’s highly toxic to dogs!), or whichever other low-carb sweetener is your preference.

 Texture-wise, you’ll find these muffins a little drier and chewier than high-carb ones.
 Personally I quite like that.
 It means they don’t crumb everywhere when I’m eating them on the train.
 And having to chew for longer gives your gut longer to send messages to your brain that you have eaten and that you are full, which helps with portion control.
 And that benefit is on top of the fuller-for-longer feeling you’re already getting from the lower-carb and higher-protein ingredients in these muffins, compared with regular muffins.

-When serving these Low-Carb Blueberry Mug Muffins, I sometimes split them open while still warm and slather them with grass-fed butter.
+When serving these Low-Carb Blueberry Mug Muffins, I sometimes split them open while still warm and add a little grass-fed butter to melt on top.
 That gives me a small additional good fats boost, makes the muffin seem quite buttery and indulgent, and also helps with keeping me full.

 Nutrition count: Regular Blueberry Muffin vs. ‘Skinny’ Blueberry Muffin vs. Low-Carb Blueberry Mug Muffin